 Dark World: Moonside, though it's a hallucination caused by the Mani Mani Statue.

 Death Is a Slap on the Wrist: While you lose half your money when your party is defeated, the ability to keep your money in an ATM (plus the fact that money usually is added to your ATM account rather than given directly to you) basically means that you never need to lose ANY amount of money.
 A game over is more or less an inconvenience, rather than any sort of peril to avoid.
-However, near the end of the game the AT Ms are replaced by people that charge ridiculous handling fees, which encourages you to carry your hard earned cash on you at all times.
 It's worth it to note that dying and continuing leads to only your front character being alive (and with no PP).
 In certain areas, this leads to some difficult situations.

 Fairly elaborate, accessible only with these Game Genie codes: 6B88-54D4, 3188-5404, 3E88-5464.
 This menu contains, among other things, a Kirby sprite as the menu cursor — an artifact left by a HAL Laboratory programmer, perhaps.